Bia104/CeurDataAnalytics/README.md

 Create the MongoDB database with the name `ceur_ws` (or the name you specified in the `.env` file).

+Change the databases' names and connection info in the Jupyter notebooks to match your setup if necessary.

 ## Running the Script

 To run the script, execute the following command: